AccelByte/accelbyte-python-sdk/docs/samples/oidc.md

-# AccelByte Cloud and 3rd Party OpenID Connect Login Integration Using AccelByte Python Server SDK
+# AccelByte Gaming Services and 3rd Party OpenID Connect Login Integration Using AccelByte Python Server SDK

 ## Overview

-AccelByte Cloud provides [integration with OpenID Connect providers](https://docs.accelbyte.io/guides/access/3rd-party-platform-integration.html#openid-connect) as one of the 3rd party login integration options.
+AccelByte Gaming Services provides [integration with OpenID Connect providers](https://docs.accelbyte.io/guides/access/3rd-party-platform-integration.html#openid-connect) as one of the 3rd party login integration options.
 Any OpenID Connect providers should work.
 The following sample app will show you how to do this with the AccelByte Python Server SDK and [PhantAuth](https://www.phantauth.net/), an OpenID Connect provider to simplify testing.

 ## Sample App